 A passage that is often used to claim that the Law is still in effect is Matthew 5:17-20.
-In this passage Jesus says “I have not come to abolish them [the Law and Prophets] but to fulfill them.
+In this passage, Jesus says “I have not come to abolish them [the Law and Prophets] but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.”
 The argument here seems to be that if Jesus did not abolish the Law, then it still must be in effect.
 But is that what he is saying here?
 Matthew’s gospel records 14 instances of Jesus fulfilling some part of the Law or the prophets.
 Indeed he did not abolish the Law, but he did fulfill it.

-Luke 24:13-35 records Jesus conversation with the two on the road after his resurrection.
-Here he told them “This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.”
-Jesus cry from the cross “It is finished” (John 19:30), marks the fulfillment of the Law and Prophets.
+Luke 24:13-35 records Jesus’ conversation with the two on the road after his resurrection.
+Here he told them “This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets, and the Psalms.”
+Jesus’ cry from the cross “It is finished” (John 19:30), marks the fulfillment of the Law and Prophets.

 Matthew 22:34-40 provides another look at the Law and its fulfillment.
-Jesus identified the two greatest commandments, loving God and loving others.
+Jesus identified the two greatest commandments as loving God and loving others.
 And then he said that “all the Law and the Prophets hang on these two commandments.”
 If we will love God with all that we are, and love others like ourselves, then we have fulfilled the Law.

 Observing the Law

 There are many aspects to the Mosaic Law; including sacrifices, dietary rules, sanitary and health regulations, and moral codes.
 But when it comes down to it, few Christians actually keep the whole law.
 Even those who advocate the necessity of keeping the Law don’t keep all of it.
 The moral codes of the Law are the ones most often stressed.
 But I know of no one who actually makes any attempt to keep all of them.
-Apart from the Ten Commandments, most of the Law was applicable to an ancient Middle Eastern people.
+Apart from the Ten Commandments, most of the Law was applicable to ancient Middle Eastern people.
 And it has little relevance to us today.